-Cash, Cash Equivalents and Restricted Cash-Cash and cash equivalents primarily consisted of cash in hand and money market instruments with maturities of 90 days or less from the date of purchase.
+Cash, Cash Equivalents and Restricted Cash-Cash and cash equivalents primarily consist of cash in hand and money market instruments with maturities of 90 days or less from the date of purchase.

-We had no restricted cash balances as of December 31, 2023 and 2022.
+We had no restricted cash balances as of December 31, 2024 and 2023.

-Short-Term and Long-Term Investments-Realized gains and losses for all investments are determined using the specific-identification method and are reflected as a component of other income/(expense), net in the consolidated statements of operations.
+Short-Term and Long-Term Investments-Realized gains and losses for all investments are determined using the specificidentification method and are reflected as a component of other income/(expense), net in the consolidated statements of operations.